anupam-bit2004/Automation_Project-/README.md

 httpd-logs        040120201-100510        tar        6K

-Hint: Ensure that your columns are tab-separated (one or more tabs).

-Cron Job - The script creates a cron job file in /etc/cron.d/ with the name 'automation' that runs the script /root/<git repository name>/automation.sh every day via the root user.
+8. Cron Job - The script creates a cron job file in /etc/cron.d/ with the name 'automation' that runs the script /root/<git repository name>/automation.sh every day via the root user.
 The script should be placed in the /root/<git repository name>/ directory.
 (Example: If your Git repository is named ‘Automation_Project’, the cron job will then run the script present in /root/Automation_Project/automation.sh)